tomclegg/hwy3/README.md

 Channel.name.BufferLow: minimum number of frames/chunks to buffer before sending the next frame after a listener underruns its buffer.

+Channel.name.MP3Dir.Root: directory to read/write mp3 files (tNNN.mp3 and
+current.mp3 where NNN is a unix timestamp representing time at EOF)

+Channel.name.MP3Dir.BitRate: archived data rate in bits per second.
+When positive, archived data are served at {channelname}/A-B.mp3, where A and B are start and end times formatted as decimal UNIX timestamps.

+Channel.name.MP3Dir.SplitOnSilence: enable writing to mp3dir.
+Start a new output file if no data has been written for the given number of nanoseconds.

+Channel.name.MP3Dir.SplitOnSize: start a new output file before current.mp3 reaches the given number of bytes.

+Channel.name.MP3Dir.PurgeOnSize: when starting a new output file, delete old files to keep the total size below the given number of bytes.

 ### License